flutter/website/src/docs/cookbook/maintenance/error-reporting.md

 With Sentry set up, you can begin to report errors.
-Since you don't want to report errors to Sentry during development, first create a function that let's you know whether you're in debug or production mode.
+Since you don't want to report errors to Sentry during development, first create a function that lets you know whether you're in debug or production mode.

 <!-- skip -->
 ```dart